Fitbit Health Solutions Client Terms

 “European Data Protection Law” means, as applicable: a) the GDPR; and/or b) the Federal Data Protection Act of 19 June 1992 (Switzerland).

-“Feedback” means any comments, reports, criticisms, directions, or any other statements, whether written or oral, about the Fitbit Solutions and/or the Fitbit Products & Services.
+“Feedback” means any comments, reports, criticisms, directions, or any other statements, whether written or oral, about Fitbit Care and/or the Products & Services.

 “Fitbit” means the entity identified as such on any Ordering Documents or its successors and assigns.

-“Fitbit Solutions” means the solutions provided by Fitbit to Client as described on any Ordering Documents.
+“Fitbit Care” means the solutions provided by Fitbit to Client as described on any Ordering Documents.

 “Force Majeure Event” means any event beyond a party’s reasonable control that makes a party partly or wholly unable to perform its obligations under these Client Terms (other than obligations to make payments when due), including natural disasters (for example, cyclones, hurricanes, storms, floods, lightning, fires, earthquakes), man-made disasters (for example, explosions, chemical contamination), war and civil unrest (for example, riots, terrorism, sabotage), government action (for example blockades, embargoes, other trade restrictions), epidemics and pandemics, transportation interruptions, strikes and other labor difficulties, or a third party’s inability to timely supply necessary services, materials, and/or parts.

 “GDPR” means the General Data Protection Regulation (EU) 2016/679.

 “Government Officials” means any government employee; candidate for public office; and employee of government-owned or government-controlled companies, public international organizations, and political parties.